Frequently Asked Questions

 What do you recommend for existing installations using MIFARE Classic®?

-A: In general, NXP recommends extensive additional protection mechanisms in MIFARE Classic® infrastructures, both on how the data on the card is used as well as deploying additional security layers separate from the card.
-The system integrators who have designed MIFARE Classic®-based installations should review them in light of the existing vulnerabilities, in light of the value of the assets that are protected and in relation to other means of protection and fraud detection in place.
+A: In general, NXP recommends extensive additional protection mechanisms in MIFARE Classic® product-based infrastructures, both on how the data on the card is used as well as deploying additional security layers separate from the card.
+The system integrators who have designed MIFARE Classic® product-based installations should review them in light of the existing vulnerabilities, in light of the value of the assets that are protected and in relation to other means of protection and fraud detection in place.
 Thus they can judge if these systems can remain as they are, if they would require additional measures or if a security upgrade is needed.

 Can NXP fix the compromised infrastructures?